61izzy/Jack-VM-Translator/README.md

 ```

 Replace filepath with the path to the intended file, including the .vm extension.
 For a file <folderpath>/<filename>.vm, outputs the assembley code into a file with the name format <folderpath>/<filename>.asm.

+There are a few example Jack VM programs included along with their translated asm programs.

+Note: translator is currently not very efficient